(Disclosure: Some of the links below may be affiliate links)

 With our solution, we offer very high flexibility to implement your own investment view as cost-efficiently as possible.
 Over time, it has been shown again and again that passive and cost-efficient strategies pay off.
 We are skeptical about complex investment models and optimizations based on historical figures.
 Keep it simple!

 10. Any other cool plans for the future?

 Yes, we are already working on new stuff.
-If we look at offerings of banks and insurance companies, there seems to be still a lot to do.
-We look forward to challenge the status quo of various offerings.
+If we look at the offerings of banks and insurance companies, there seems to be still a lot to do.
+We look forward to challenging the status quo of various offerings.
 We are currently dealing with topics such as online financial planning and investment solutions for private assets.